bjamturley/MedSchoolAtlas/Genetics/Homologous Recombination.md

 ![[Pasted image 20230912004405.png]]
 # Methods for Bypassing DNA Lesions
 ## Forking and merging (Yes, like GitHub)
-Thymine dimers will block high-fidelity DNA polymerase.
+[[DNA Repair#UV radiation|Thymine dimers]] will block high-fidelity DNA polymerase.
 However, because the replication fork has separated the strands there's no available template.

 However, the lagging strand can continue as it presumably does not have the dimer.
 It will replicate the sequences past the point of the dimer and then will reanneal the correct DNA strands via **RAD51**.
 This creates a fork and allows the lagging strand to be used as a template.